 What is SSS?

-Student Support Services is a FREE service that encourages traditionally underrepresented students in the completion of their degree through holistic services.
+Student Support Services offers FREE services that encourage traditionally underrepresented students in the completion of their degree.

 For eligibility to join, traditionally underrepresented students are defined as:

 - First-generation college students: neither legal guardian/parent completed a 4-year college degree in the U.S.

 - Students who meet income guidelines set by the DOE